mitsuoxv/blog-source/content/post/2021-05-19-don-t-be-afraid-of-negative-real-interest-rates-by-inflation/index.md

 - The U.K. employed "financial repression" to make interest rates artificially low by regulation and to make them less than inflation after the World War II ([Government debt to GDP ratio in the U.K. in my past post](https://mitsuoxv.rbind.io/2020/10/28/my-first-pull-request-imfr/)).
 This should be regarded as fiscal collapse.

 - As GDP other than defense spending, i.e. the pie to share, is likely to shrink in the next Period 5 (2030-60, according to [my previous post](https://mitsuoxv.rbind.io/2021/05/06/gov-t-debt-is-savings-of-the-workers-for-retirement/)), Generation 5, who is working in the current Period 4 (2000-30) and will be retired in the next Period 5, must save less to avoid negative interest rates in next Period 5.
-It is equivalent to say that Generation 4, who is retired now, must have less buying power in the current Period 4.
-So, tax Generation 4 and transfer receipts to Generation 5, now.
+It is equivalent to say that Generation 4, who is retired now, must consume less in the current Period 4 and/or Government have less deficits.
+So, tax Generation 4 and reduce Government deficits, now.

 - The Abe administration's decision to postpone the consumption tax increase scheduled in October, 2015 was a big mistake.
 It made fiscal collapse more likely.